ai-dock/base-image/README.md

 Passing environment variables to `init.sh` is usually unnecessary, but may be useful in some cloud environments where the full `docker run` command cannot be specified.

 Example usage: `docker run -e STANDARD_VAR1="this value" -e STANDARD_VAR2="that value" init.sh EXTRA_VAR="other value"`

+## Provisioning script

+It can be useful to perform certain actions when starting a container, such as creating directories and downloading files.

+You can use the environment variable `PROVISIONING_SCRIPT` to specify the URL of a script you'd like to run.

+If you are running locally you may instead opt to mount an executable script at `/opt/ai-dock/bin/provisioning.sh`.

+>[!NOTE]
+>`supervisord` will not spawn any processes until the provisioning script has completed.

+>[!WARNING]
+>Only use scripts that you trust and which cannot be changed without your consent.

 ## Software Management